kid0604/yara-rules/README.md

 - dependent on other rules or use external variables,
 - obsoleted rules, such as PEiD, etc.

-**enrich:** use LLMs to add additional metadata such as OS, filetype, description.
+**enrich:** use LLMs to add additional metadata such as OS, filetype, description...

 ## Yara rules sources: